three/dotfiles/README.md

 ## Plugins

 Plugins are managed with pathogen.
 All the plugins are submodules in the `bundle` directory.
-Use git to update.
+All repositories are currently udpated manually with git.